TheKing-coder68/TheKing-coder68/README.md

 My name is Generous Emokpaire and I'm a self-taught programmer (most interested in web development, but soon going to expand my interests).
-I'm living in the U.S and currently working on multiple exciting projects! <!--launching multiple apps, startups and busieness ventures!-->
+I'm living in the U.S and currently working on multiple exciting projects!

 ## 🔭 What I'm doing now?

 I'm working on a few things and have a few potential projects on the backburner:

-- A GPA-Calculator site that is soon expanding to more educational areas,and a website for my high school graduation: Just a personal challenge!
+- A GPA-Calculator site that is soon expanding to more educational areas, a website for my high school graduation, and a cryptocurrency website: Just a personal challenge!

 ## 🌱  What I'm learning?